 - You don’t have to buy new and can find vintage tiles on-line but rarely enough to tile a whole room – maybe just enough for a splashback though?

-- They don’t have to be in a brick style but can be tiled on the bias, like in the mirror on the right above, for a different effect.
+- They don’t have to be in a brick style but can be tiled on the bias, like in the mirror on the right above, for a different effect, or can be used vertically, though I personally don’t like this look at all.

-Mostly, Team Moregeous get our white and cream metro tiles from the very reasonably priced Topps Tiles.
+Mostly, Team Moregeous get our white and cream metro tiles from the very reasonably priced Topps Tiles, who have a shorter and longer version, the latter of which I find a more sophisticated choice.